Home

 Mobiles & Handheld computers

-There are a number of Mobile Phones and PDAs that have built-in Wi-fi.
+Many Mobile Phones and PDAs have built-in wi-fi.
 Three of our favourites are the Nokia N95, the o2 XDA Orbit and the Apple iPhone.
 You can get Windows Mobile devices from:

 Wi-fi phones